cbeuw/GoQuiet/README.md

 This plugin merges these two functionalities together, and also prevents the firewall from identifiying the nature of the proxy server through replaying shadowsocks' traffic.

 Beyond the benefit of bypassing the firewall, it can also deceive traffic controls imposed by ISP.
-See section [Net Neutrality](#usage)
+See [this section](#a-potential-gateway-to-free-internet-after-net-neutrality-repeal)

 This plugin has been tested on amd64 and arm Linux and amd64 Windows.
 It uses about the same CPU and memory as shadowsocks-libev (which is very little), and has almost no transmission overhead added on top of shadowsocks.
 Of course this project is still **very early into development, stability is therefore not guareented.**